Rental Bonds Policy

 - The instalment payment amount.

-Tenants will be able to use the same payment methods to pay their rental bond as for other FACS Housing payments such as rent and water charges.
+Tenants will be able to use the same payment methods to pay their rental bond as for other DCJ Housing payments such as rent and water charges.

 - The total household income has reduced since the first 24 month scheduled instalment plan was calculated and;